LinuxAtDuke/Intro-to-MySQL/README.md

   * A brief tangent to discuss architecture == https://github.com/LinuxAtDuke/Intro-to-MySQL/blob/master/client-server-architecture.pdf

-1. Using a web browser, go to *https://vcm.duke.edu/*
+1. Navigate to *https://vcm.duke.edu/* in a browser
-2. Login using your Duke NetId.
+2. Login using your Duke NetId
 3. Select "Reserve a VM" (near the middle of the page)
 4. On the next screen, select the "Lamp Stack" link from the list under "Linux Apps"
 5. If you encounter a pop-up window about SSH keys (which displays if you do not have them set up for your netID), you may need to select the less secure option until you've done that step (which is outside the scope of this class).